gnang/Arithmetic-Formulas-Encoding-Package/README.md

 **UPDATE 2015-03-10**

-The `Integer Formula encoding Package` is a symbolic hypermatrix package designed to investigate structural and combinatorial properties of hypermatrices.
+The `Integer Formula encoding Package` is a symbolic hypermatrix package designed to investigate structural and combinatorial properties of integer circuit encodings.

 # Installation

 A properly working install of [sage](http://sagemath.org/) is a prerequisite to using the hypermatrix package.
 Download the Hypermatrix sage file into your working directory.
-Load the hypermatrix package into a sage terminal session using the following command:
+Load the package into a sage terminal session using the following command:

 ```python